Muti: Pandemic year silenced culture, leaving world stunned - WTMJ

 “If we truly took into account how we are living, we would all go crazy.
 We try to maintain the illusion that we are living a normal life.
 It is the only way to reach the end of this absurd path,’’ he said.

 Muti is plunging back into concert life.
-He is conducting his much curtailed 50th anniversary tour with the Vienna Philharmonic in Florence on Monday and at Milan’s La Scala on Tuesday, before returning to Ravenna to prepare for festival appearances of his Luigi Cherubini Youth Orchestra and for the debut of a piece of music written for the Dante anniversary based on the Divine Comedy’s Purgatory canticle.
+He is conducting his much-curtailed 50th anniversary tour with the Vienna Philharmonic in Florence on Monday and at Milan’s La Scala on Tuesday, before returning to Ravenna to prepare for festival appearances of his Luigi Cherubini Youth Orchestra and for the debut of a piece of music written for the Dante anniversary based on the Divine Comedy’s Purgatory canticle.
+It is one of three, along with Inferno and Paradise, commissioned for this year’s festival.

+The world premiere of the piece by Armenian composer Tigran Mansurian will be in the Armenian capital, Yerevan, on July 4, part of Muti’s series of Paths of Friendship concerts in their 25th year in cities recovering from war, hatred and conflicts.
+It will be repeated in Ravenna for the 700th anniversary celebrations of Dante’s death in September.

 With a regime of daily virus testing, the Vienna Philharmonic played without masks, spaced at least a meter a part.
 The audience was spread out across the four tiers of balconies, and every other row was removed from the floor seats, with government rules limiting seating in the 800-seat theater to 250 people.

-In between the shows, orchestra members in their stage garb wandered over to see Dante’s tomb across the street, or to sit at an outdoor café next to the Alighieri Theater.
+In between the shows, orchestra members in their gray pinstriped stage garb wandered over to see Dante’s tomb across the street, or to sit at an outdoor café next to the Alighieri Theater, named for the famed poet who died in Ravenna on Sept.
+13, 1321.

 “Starting again to make music means starting to live again.
 Starting to live again means starting to be together again,’’ Muti said.
 “What has not been able to happen for a year, has been a real tragedy.”